LittleGitPhoenix/Functionality.LicenseProvider/README.md

 ## LicenseResolverConfiguration

 The `LicenseResolverConfiguration` contains configuration information to be used by a `LicenseResolver`.
-Those options are:
+This are the options:

-- LicenseDirectory
+- `LicenseDirectory`

 	The directory where the licenses will be saved to.
 Default is *.licenses* in the executing applications directory.

-- ResourceAssemblies
+- `ResourceAssemblies`

 	A collection of [assemblies](#Resource-Assemblies) that will be searched for embedded xml license files.

+- `ExcludedAssemblies`

+  A collection of `ExcludedLicenseConfiguration` containing information about assemblies that will be ignored by the `LicenseResolver`.

+  :heavy_exclamation_mark: All excluded assemblies will be completely overstepped when resolving licenses.

+  :heavy_exclamation_mark: By default all dynamic assemblies and assemblies containing **microsoft.net** will be ignored.

-- LogMissingLicensesToFile
+- `LogMissingLicensesToFile`

 	Should the name of assemblies for which no license could be resolved be written to the file *.missing.txt* in the same directory where license are saved.

 ## Resource Assemblies

 A **Resource Assembly** in the world of the license provider is just a rather normal assembly that contains [license information](#License-Information) as embedded resource.
-The easiest way to provide such an assembly to the `LicenseResolver` is by adding a single accessible Type into the resource assembly.
+The easiest way to provide such an assembly to the `LicenseResolver` is by adding a single accessible type into the resource assembly.

 ```csharp
 /// <summary>